 In Figure~\ref{fig:Lev1ScenariosLIME}, we visualize the explanations generated by \ac{LIME} per scenario, its characteristics, feature, and \ac{ETA} model.
-Each triangle represents the importance of a feature for one trip from a scenario---the lighter triangles are from the first or `lower` characteristic of the scenario.
-The lines connect the feature importances for one sample or trip.
-The concrete values can be interpreted as follows: for instance, the left-most triangle in SC1---(a) of Figure~\ref{fig:Lev1ScenariosLIME}---has a value of around $-575$.
+Each triangle represents the importance of a feature for one trip from a scenario--the lighter triangles are from the first or `lower` characteristic of the scenario.
+The lines connect the importance of the features for one sample or trip.
+Concrete values can be interpreted as follows: for instance, the left-most triangle in SC1--(a) of Figure~\ref{fig:Lev1ScenariosLIME}--has a value of around $-575$.
 This refers to a relatively strong negative influence of the concrete distance value on the corresponding estimated duration of the trip.
 This most likely refers to a trip with a small distance between the pickup and dropoff locations.

-In SC2---top right---and SC4---bottom right---the two characteristics of each scenario are visually separated for the features that constitute the scenario---the 5-minute time-bin for SC2 and the distance for SC4.
-As expected, the other features are not separable because they are more or less randomly distributed over the space of each feature---not completely random as some features might slightly correlate with the feature of interest.
-Moreover, the separation is in the correct order, meaning that the `lower` characteristic also has lower feature importance than the `higher` characteristic of the scenario.
+In SC2--top right--and SC4--bottom right--the two characteristics of each scenario are visually separated for the features that constitute the scenario--the 5-minute time-bin for SC2 and the distance for SC4.
+As expected, the other features are not separable because they are more or less randomly distributed over the space of each feature--not completely random, as some features might slightly correlate with the feature of interest.
+Moreover, the separation is in the correct order, which means that the `lower` characteristic also has a lower importance of features than the `higher` characteristic of the scenario.
 Therefore, the \ac{ETA} models appear to have properly learned the expected behavior in these scenarios.
 Even though for the majority of trips in SC1 the difference between the pickup off city-center and in city-center is learned, some trips of the 'lower' and 'higher' characteristics interfere.
 For instance, for \emph{pickup X}, the \emph{L1-\acs{NN}} feature importances of both scenario characteristics overlap.
 As regards SC3, we observe that the reported feature importances for the temperature are low or close to zero.
 While this could indicate that the \ac{ETA} models have not learned the underlying pattern, similarly to \textcite{schleibaum.2022}, we argue that the overall feature contribution of the weather or temperature is low.